Lincoln, Vermont: History

 Lincoln was chartered to Colonel Benjamin Simonds and 64 associates on November 9, 1780.
-Simonds, as commander of the Massachusetts militia, fought at the Battle of Bennington in 1777.
-He named the new town in honor of his commanding officer, Major General Benjamin Lincoln (1733–1810), who had played a vital role in getting the militia to Vermont.
+As commander of the Massachusetts militia, Simonds fought at the Battle of Bennington in 1777.
+He named the new town in honor of his commanding officer, Major General Benjamin Lincoln, who played a vital role in getting the militia to Vermont.
 General Lincoln was respected and well liked by his contemporaries.

-Lincoln, like Ferrisburgh and several other Addison County towns, was settled by members of the Society of Friends, or Quakers.
+Like Ferrisburgh and several other Addison County towns, Lincoln was settled by members of the Society of Friends, or Quakers.
 The first Quakers settled in an area known as Mud Flat about 1795.
-As time went by and other Quakers joined the original group, the area became known as Quaker Stand.
+As other Quakers joined the original group, the area became known as Quaker Stand.
 The meeting house is gone and the Society has dispersed, but one part of Lincoln village is still called Quaker Street.
 Lincoln's town government was officially organized in 1798, when the first town meeting was held in the log cabin of early settler Jedediah Durfee.

-Until the latter part of the 20th century, Lincoln's economy had been centered around smallholder agriculture, ironworks, and mills.
+Until the latter part of the 20th century, Lincoln's economy centered around smallholder agriculture, ironworks, and mills.
 The earliest export products were potash and timber, sold by homesteading farmers after clearing their land.
-The town's population and economy peaked in the 1880s, when there were 15 lumber mills making shingles and clapboard operational in the town, employing around 100 men.
-Dairies and potato farming comprised a large remainder of the town's industry.
-Lincoln also grew to comprise the previous settlements of Downingsville and West, South, and Center Lincoln, bringing it to its present area of 44 square miles.
-The town's proximity to the New Haven River has caused numerous destructive floods in its history, in 1830, 1869, 1938, 1976 and 1998.
+The town's population and economy peaked in the 1880s, when 15 lumber mills in town made shingles and clapboard, employing around 100 men.
+Dairies and potato farming comprised much of the rest of the town's industry.
+Lincoln also grew to comprise the settlements of Downingsville and West, South, and Center Lincoln, bringing it to its present area of 44 square miles.
+The town's proximity to the New Haven River has caused destructive floods in its history, in 1830, 1869, 1938, 1976, and 1998.